dcl-2019-04/curriculum/docs/spatial-basics.md

 sf objects like `nc` are tibbles, so you can manipulate them with dplyr.
-The following code finds all counties in North Carolina with an area greater than 2e9 meters squared.
+The following code finds all counties in North Carolina with an area greater than 2 billion square meters.

 ``` r
 nc_large <-